-This study generally supported the validity of the seven critical elements model that was developed in the 1999 Kobe TQM assessment.
-Figure 23 compares the sizes of variance (adjusted $R^2$ ) that the studied general linear models accounted for.
-This graph clearly shows that critical elements accounted for about four times larger variance (adjusted $R^2$ =.364) than the model that incorporated hazard, demography and their interaction (adjusted $R^2$ =.092).
+This study empirically validated the seven critical elements model that was developed in the 1999 Kobe TQM assessment.
+Figure 25 compares the sizes of variance (adjusted $R^2$ ) that the studied general linear models accounted for.
+This graph clearly shows that critical elements accounted for about four times larger variance (adjusted $R^2$ =.39) than the model that incorporated damages, demography and their interaction (adjusted $R^2$ =.103).